Timeline and Due Dates

 Funding provided for educational efforts such as teaching children about bicycling and walking safety skills, the health effects of walking and biking, the impact to the environment, the broad range of transportation choices and events and activities to promote walking and biking to school safely.

-- Scheduled – Provide the month and year the education program is planned to be completed.
+- Proposed – Provide the month and year the education program is planned to be completed.

 - Attained – Provide the month and year the education program was completed.

 - Amount – Provide the amount of funding from the grant that was for the education program.